scorpionjacky/linux-kernel/boot/multiboot_2.md

     ...
 ```

-When you still see the green OK, everything went fine and the new GDT is loaded.
-But we still can't execute 64-bit code: The code selector register cs still has the values from the old GDT.
+When you still see the green `OK`, everything went fine and the new GDT is loaded.
+But we still can't execute 64-bit code: The code selector register `cs` still has the values from the old GDT.
 To update it, we need to load it with the GDT offset (in bytes) of the desired segment.
 In our case the code segment starts at byte 8 of the GDT, but we don't want to hardcode that 8 (in case we modify our GDT later).
-Instead, we add a .code label to our GDT, that calculates the offset directly from the GDT:
+Instead, we add a `.code` label to our GDT, that calculates the offset directly from the GDT:

 ```asm
 section .rodata